ddmitov/perl-executing-browser/README.md

 * Extensive logging of all browser activities, including the execution of local scripts.

 **Configuration:**
-* All settings are stored in one single INI file with comments included.
+* All settings are stored in an INI file with comments included.
 * Browser root folder can be any folder.
 * Basic program functions are accessible from special URLs or from a right-click context menu.
 * Themable - a common CSS theme for both static and dynamic pages can be configured from configuration file or selected using a special URL.